![]() |

 She: "Toot suit, please."

-After huffing and puffing the car up a gently inclined 50 metres to sidewalk, I get into the driver seat and started the car.
+After huffing and puffing the car across several lanes of honking cars to a sidewalk, I get into the driver seat and started the car.

 She: (admiringly): "How did you do that!?"